 Inspired by \citet{oh16}, we aim to take full advantage of the whole training batch.
-For each query, each passage in the batch is used as a negative example except for the positive one.
-Thus, the batch-wise loss function can be defined as follows:
+For each query, each passage in the batch is used as a negative example, except for the given positive passage.
+Thus, we define our batch-wise loss function as follows: